 SUSTAINABILITY - EPA continues to support local efforts to improve sustainability in the Insular Areas from the bottle bill in Guam, to improving recycling rates.
-EPA has provided technical assistance to Guam in implementing a bottle bill, which will require beverage container recycling and divert a significant waste stream.
+EPA has provided technical assistance to

+Guam in developing a bottle bill, which could divert a significant waste stream.
 Additionally, EPA has worked closely with the Guam EPA, DOD, and local Guam recycling and disposal companies to establish a recycling measurement system that will be used to track Guam's progress toward Zero Waste.
-In November 2012, the Guam EPA announced its first-ever calculated island-wide recycling rate of 17.85%.
-Over 29,000 tons of material were recycled during calendar year 2011, according to recycling measurement data.
-Guam used the recycling data announcement to celebrate America Recycles Day (ARD), a national celebration of recycling for the first time.
-Also on ARD 2012, the University of Guam joined EPA's National Food Recovery Challenge, a voluntary program aiming to limit food waste through charity donations, reducing unnecessary consumption, and composting.
+In November 2012, the Guam EPA announced its first-ever calculated island-wide recycling rate of 18%.
+By 2013, Guam's recycling rate had jumped to 28%.

 CORAL REEFS - EPA works with local governments and other federal agencies to protect coral reefs in the Insular Areas.
-EPA is a member of the US Coral Reef Task Force and its Steering Committee, and partners with others to prevent land-based sources of pollution, such as stormwater, sediment, or sewage from impacting coral reefs.
-For example in 2011 in Guam, EPA worked in partnership with DOD, NOAA, and the Guam EPA to host stormwater design training for private developers, consultants, and government in preparation for the military buildup.
+EPA is a member of the US Coral Reef Task Force and its Steering Committee, and partners with the Insular Areas and other federal agencies to prevent land-based sources of pollution, such as stormwater, sediment, or sewage from impacting coral reefs.
 In addition, EPA has developed coral reef biocriteria to aid resource managers, and has supported research on coral resilience to climate change impacts.
-EPA is in the process of drafting a coral reef strategy to improve the protection of coral reefs in Hawaii and the US-affiliated Pacific Islands.
-The strategy aims to increase the visibility of coral reef protection efforts, highlight the impacts of climate change on coral reefs, and utilize the Clean Water Act and other authorities to improve the protection of coral reefs in the Pacific.
-Additionally, in January 2013, EPA announced the formation of the Caribbean Coral Reef Protection Group, an interagency effort to protect coral reefs off the shores of Puerto Rico and USVI.
+EPA Regions 2 and 9 have drafted coral reef strategies and plans to improve the protection of coral reefs in Hawaii and the US Insular Areas.
+These aim to mainstream coral reef protection efforts, highlight the impacts of climate change on coral reefs, and utilize the Clean Water Act and other authorities to improve the protection of coral reefs in the Pacific and Caribbean.
+Additionally, in January 2013, EPA Region 2 announced the formation of the Caribbean Coral Reef Protection Group, an interagency effort to protect coral reefs off the shores of Puerto Rico and USVI.
 In addition to EPA, the Caribbean Coral Reef Protection Group will include USVI DPNR, NOAA, and FWS, among others, and will work to coordinate more effective government strategies in protecting coral reefs.